AI Cellular Automaton Lab - Conway's Game of Life Classic cellular automaton simulation! Click or d

 }

-Only draws rectangles for cells that are alive (value = 1)
+Only draws a rectangle for cells that are currently alive, skipping dead ones

 drawGridLines()